 OXID eShop is web software, mostly written in PHP.
 The installation should be as easy as a charm on any web server as long as the system requirements are fitting.
-In general, OXID can guaranty that the installation and running an OXID eShop will work perfectly at one of their hosting partners.
-Please follow the installation instructions for a proper setup.

 For the installation of an update, please see the tutorial OXID eShop update installation.

 Changing functionality with modules

 Whenever you want to extend the default functionality of an OXID eShop installation, you should look for existing modules (AKA plugins or extensions), this may save you a lot of time.
 In case no module meets your demands, the OXID API allows you to code your own module.
 The module system allows you to write them in a way that the core functionality of OXID eShop has never to be touched, hence your system will stay updatable if you work properly.

 Please follow these links for decent tutorials teaching you on how to write an OXID eShop extension:

 - In this article on PHPBuilder.com Andreas Ziethen describes the installation, the architecture and how to write a module for OXID eShop using an example.

 - In part 3 of Matthew Setter’s series at SitePoint, he is going to get some hands-on experience with OXID by writing a custom module to extend the core functionality.
 The functionality he is implementing will enable the display of the latest tweets from a twitter account, based on a new custom field added to the administration backend.